Standard and Process

 - working with Technical staff when disposing or transferring electronic media;

-- managing secure disposal of paper media.
+- managing the secure disposal of paper media.

 See the Information Security policy appendices for additional information security standards that also apply.